• Skip to primary navigation

 Add the flour, sugar, salt and lemon zest to a bowl of a stand mixer and mix to combine (photo 1).

 Add the yeast, mix to combine then make a well in the centre of the bowl.
-Add the whisked eggs (2 large), warm milk, melted butter and 1 teaspoon of vanilla (photos 2 & 3).
+Add the whisked eggs (2 large), warm milk, melted butter and 1 tsp of vanilla (photos 2 & 3).

 Step by step photos showing how to mix dry and wet ingredients together